All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tip 4: Limit Weigh-Ins During a Plateau

 If you normally weigh yourself daily, switch to weekly or biweekly during a plateau.
 Daily weigh-ins during a stall produce a daily dose of frustration with no actionable information.
-If you cannot resist the scale, have someone else track the number so you are not exposed to the daily fluctuations.
+If you can't resist the scale, have someone else track the number so you aren't exposed to the daily fluctuations.

 Nutrition Tips